-If you’re a multichannel retailer, wholesaler, or ecommerce brand, keeping track of inventory can be a daunting prospect.
+If you’re a multichannel retailer, wholesaler, or e-commerce brand, keeping on top of inventory control can be a daunting prospect.
 Systems, processes, and technology are now available, though, to help companies streamline their supply chain.
 With the use of inventory control systems, you can efficiently and accurately track your merchandise.

-This guide will help you understand what inventory control is, clear inventory control meaning examples, different types of inventory control, and the its importance, and its and challenges of inventory control systems.
-It will also provide tips for inventory control, and discuss some inventory control systems and techniques, and answer the question “What does inventory control do?”.
+This guide will help you with explanations of what inventory control is, clear inventory control meaning examples, different types of inventory control, and the its importance, and its and challenges of inventory control systems.
+It will also provide tips for inventory control, discuss some inventory control systems and techniques, and answer the question “What does inventory control do?”.

 What is inventory control?